ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 If the KDC does not store any public key associated with the specified node identifiers, the handler returns a response with payload formatted as a CBOR byte string of zero length.

-The handler MAY enforce one of the following policies, in order to handle possible node identifiers that are included in the 'get_pub_keys' parameter of the request but are not associated to any current group member.
+The handler MAY enforce one of the following policies, in order to handle possible node identifiers that are included in the 'id_filter' element of the 'get_pub_keys' parameter of the request but are not associated to any current group member.
 Such a policy MUST be specified by the application profile (REQ13).

 * The KDC silently ignores those node identifiers.